 The drainage infrastructure is still to be built within the GEP and St Kilda catchment which allows plenty of opportunity to integrate stormwater management with environment and social enhancement.

 Amenity, recreation and environmental enhancement levels of service

 Beneficial use of drainage reserves.

-- Customer performance measure:

-- Proportion of total stormwater management reserve area that provides community amenity or recreation opportunities.
+- Customer performance measure: - Proportion of total stormwater management reserve area that provides community amenity or recreation opportunities.

-Target: 90% by 2029.

 Environmental enhancement of drainage reserves and watercourses.